Central New York Regional Transportation Authority: Bus routes

 Centro operates thirty-six bus routes in Syracuse, eight bus routes in Oswego County, seven bus routes in Auburn, six bus routes in Rome, and eleven bus routes in Utica.
 In 2018, Centro had a ridership of 10.3 million trips, down from a 2008 high of 12.1 million trips.

 In Syracuse and Utica, bus routes are numbered with a two digit base number.
 Short turn and variations of the base route are prefixed with an additional number to denote a different travel pattern.
 Bus routes in Oswego and Fulton use an alpha-numeric numbering scheme that suffixes the base route with a letter to denote a different travel pattern.

 In each service area, routes operate in a spoke-hub model; focused on the downtown areas of cities served with routes extending to outlying neighborhoods and communities.
 This focus on downtown areas is the origin for the common name of Centro; the Spanish word for downtown.
 Buses arrive at the various hubs at fixed times throughout the day to allow for streamlined transfers.
 CNY Centro and Centro of Oswego operate campus shuttle routes for Syracuse University and SUNY Oswego, respectively.

 CNY Centro operates various Community Extra routes, open to the public, that directly serve public, charter, and parochial high schools attended by students who reside within the Syracuse City School District.
 High school students, that live 1.5 or more miles from their school, are provided with free travel to and from school on school days.

 Special event service is operated by CNY Centro for sporting events at the Carrier Dome and Lakeview Amphitheater concerts.
 CNY Centro, Centro of Cayuga, and Centro of Oswego all operate extensive shuttle service to and from the New York State Fair.
 In recent years, with increased attendance at the State Fair, other Upstate New York transit agencies have provided buses and drivers to meet demand for parking lot shuttles.

 Several Park-N-Rides are located throughout suburban Onondaga County that are served by CNY Centro bus routes.

+Cortland County service started on March 31, 2025.
+This added seven routes into the network.